Learning How to Farm,

 As Grass farmers, our entire farm operation relies on the health of our soil and the grass it provides.
 All the animals on our farm are on pasture.
 We use organic and ecological soil management practices to maintain the soil health.
 This includes fertilizing with manure produced on our farm and only after it has been properly composted.
 Proper composting encourages worms and that wonderful good bacteria.
 The finely textured perennial grasses that are native to Grey County grow well on our hilly clay based soil.
 We have spent a lot of time and energy since purchasing the farm in 2006, improving the soil, hay and pasture lands.

 In many fields, we don’t take a second cut of hay, but we cut it short and leave it to feed the soil, this is called green manure and it helps improve the organic matter in the soil.
-Or we fence the field and let the cattle eat it off and they leave their manure as a really awesome fertilizer!
+Or we fence the field and let the cattle. lambs or goats eat it off and they leave their manure as a really awesome fertilizer!
 Saves diesel fuel too.

 When needed, we lightly rake or disk the top of the clay soil to open it up before winter to help flatten out the ground and break up the top layer of soil so it accepts frost seeding in the spring.
 The existing grass remains while the new seed is allowed to find a place to live.